MehrabShaheen/MehrabShaheen/README.md

 ## About

-I build the bridge between traditional Security Operations and AI-assisted defense — the kind of analyst who reads raw logs by choice and still believes the best detections are explainable, not just accurate.
+I specialize in Security Operations, threat detection, and AI-assisted security engineering — building enterprise-style SOC and IT infrastructure labs, and running real investigations across SIEM, malware analysis, and threat intelligence.

-My foundation is deliberately hands-on.
-I've designed enterprise-style SOC and IT infrastructure labs from the ground up — Active Directory, SIEM pipelines, IDS/IPS, threat intelligence feeds — and used them to run real investigations: alert triage, malware analysis, phishing forensics, privilege escalation.
-That practical base is backed by formal training on both sides of the discipline: **EC-Council's Certified Ethical Hacker (CEH)**, **Google's Cybersecurity Professional Certificate**, and **NAVTTC's Cyber Security Training Program**, covering network security, penetration testing, and SOC fundamentals — validated further by ranking in the **top 4.6% nationwide** in Pakistan's HEC/PSEB/P@SHA National Skill Competency Test.
+My flagship project, an AI-Assisted SOC platform, applies Retrieval-Augmented Generation and contextual reasoning to cut through alert noise and speed up investigations, while keeping the analyst firmly in control of every decision.

-Where I focus now is the intersection: using **Retrieval-Augmented Generation**, contextual reasoning, and behavioral correlation to help analysts move faster through alert noise — without ever taking the human out of the decision.
-My flagship project, an AI-Assisted SOC platform, is built entirely around that principle.
+Next, I'm focused on deepening detection engineering and threat hunting as I move into a full-time SOC Analyst role.

 <div align="center"><img src="./divider.svg" width="100%"/></div>